Rethink-Rx

 Severe Psoriasis and Psoriatic Arthritis

-Severe psoriasis and psoriatic arthritis can lead to skin issues and joint pain.
+Severe psoriasis and psoriatic arthritis can cause skin and joint pain.
 Medical marijuana’s anti-inflammatory properties may help individuals with these conditions manage their symptoms.

 Sickle Cell Disease